Mac Spectrum

 Whenever a new version of Mac OS X is released, it is always debated whether it is an improvement over the previous version and whether it could slow down your machine, particularly if you are not running the latest hardware.

 This was especially true when Mac OS X 10.5 Leopard was released.
 Leopard really raised the bar in terms of system requirements.
-Previous versions didn't really need faster hardware: OS X 10.3 Panther required USB, and OS X 10.4 Tiger required FireWire - but the basic requirements (CPU speed, memory, and hard drive space) stayed pretty much the same.
-Leopard however, jumped the requirement from running on almost any G3 (officially 300 MHz or faster) to requiring an 867 MHz G4.
+Previous versions didn’t really need faster hardware: OS X 10.3 Panther required USB, and OS X 10.4 Tiger required FireWire – but the basic requirements (CPU speed, memory, and hard drive space) stayed pretty much the same.
+Leopard, however, jumped the requirement from running on almost any G3 (officially 300 MHz or faster) to requiring an 867 MHz G4.

-A lot of people claim running that Leopard on any G4 is too much for the hardware, so you should stick with Tiger.
+A lot of people claim that running Leopard on any G4 is too much for the hardware, so you should stick with Tiger.
 I have run Leopard on both an 867 MHz G4 and a 1.07 GHz G4, and it runs well.
-The key is RAM: you need at least 1 GB.
-Of late I have found the latest versions of iTunes really are quite slow and bring up the "spinning pizza of death" just a little too often.
+The key is RAM: You need at least 1 GB.
+Of late I have found the latest versions of iTunes really are quite slow and bring up the “spinning pizza of death” just a little too often.

 But with the demise of the PowerPC and only a handful of software developers still releasing software for the platform, does it really matter what version of OS X you are running?
 Are they all not in the same boat these days?

-The core of OS X changed with Tiger, and as such, unless you have a seriously underpowered G3, nobody will recommend running lower than Tiger.
-Apart from Classilla (a port of Mozilla for the Classic Mac OS which also runs in Classic Mode from the guy who also brings you TenFourFox, a port of Firefox for PowerPC Macs), I know of no other developers still supporting Panther.
+The core of OS X changed with Tiger, and, as such, unless you have a seriously underpowered G3, nobody will recommend running lower than Tiger.
+Apart from Classilla (a port of Mozilla for the Classic Mac OS that also runs in Classic Mode from the guy who also brings you TenFourFox, a port of Firefox for PowerPC Macs), I know of no other developers still supporting Panther.

 So does it really matter whether you are running Tiger or Leopard?